PredixDev/uaa-scripts/mgmt/README.md

  }
 ```

-`g` is optional parameter if any groups needs to be mapped from external IdP.
+`g` is an optional parameter that specifies groups configuration file.
+A groups configuration file contains any groups that need to be mapped from external IdP.

-Example of groups array configuration file would be following:
+Example of a groups configuration file is as follows:
 ```code
 [
 "group1",